Bam92/100DayOfCode/the_challenge2.md

 ### Today's Progress: Work on CSS of FCC Survay form challenge
 ### Thaughts: The UI is a bit well presented thanks to CSS revision
 ### [Link to work](https://codepen.io/bam92/pen/yGXepm)

+## Day 4: Apr 14.
+Sun.
+### Work on chap 2 first exercise of the book Eloquent JS 3rd ed.
+### I am thinking to make the exercise more dynamic where the user can enter the sign to be printed, and propose it to [App Idea](https://github.com/florinpop17/app-ideas).